phpthinktank/blast-orm/README.md

 ### Repository

-The repository The repository mediates between query (dbal) and entities.
+The repository mediates between query (dbal) and entities.

 ## Usage